Data protection declaration

-If your personal information is processed for the purpose of direct advertising, you have the right to object to the processing of your personal information for such advertising at any time.
+If your personal information is processed for the purpose of direct advertising, you have the right to object to the processing of your personal information for such advertising at any time and without indication of reasons.
 This includes profiling if it takes place in the context of such direct advertising.

 If you object to processing for purposes of direct advertising, your personal information will no longer be processed for those purposes.